 The reference in this scripture passage to the “abomination of desolation” mentioned in the Book of Daniel alludes to a previous pagan invader’s desecration of the Jewish temple in Jerusalem, which was subsequently destroyed by the Romans during the first century A.D.
 Since the temple has not been rebuilt, it is obvious that it will need to be reconstructed before it is possible to fulfill Jesus’ prophesy that, before He returns, the new temple will likewise be desecrated.
 [Note: Most Bible scholars believe that the man referred to elsewhere in the Bible as the Antichrist will be the one who will commit this abomination.
 For more information about the Antichrist, click on “What Do We Know about the Antichrist?”]

 Regardless of what otherwise may be concluded as a result of the foregoing discussion, no one other than God the Father knows precisely when Jesus Christ will return to Earth.
-Jesus declared in Matthew 24:36, “But of that day and hour no one knows, no, not even the angels of heaven, but My Father only.”
+In this regard, Jesus declared in Matthew 24:36, “But of that day and hour no one knows, no, not even the angels of heaven, but My Father only.”
 However, if Jesus Christ is truly God, as the Bible teaches, why would He not know the time of His own return to Earth?

 On page 374 of their book, Geisler and Howe explain, “We must distinguish between what Jesus knew as God (everything) and what He knew as man.
 As God, Jesus was omniscient (all knowing), but as man He was limited in His knowledge.”